 The Division of Berlin

-At the end of World War II, Germany was divided into four occupation zones, each controlled by a different Allied power: the United States, the Soviet Union, Great Britain, and France.
-Berlin, despite being located deep within the Soviet zone, was also divided into four sectors.
+At the end of World War II, Germany was divided into four occupation zones, each controlled by a different Allied power: After World War II the Soviet Union and United States shared control over Berlin while partners Great Britain and France helped them.
+While under Soviet occupation Berlin was divided into four sectors as a result.

 The Fall of the Berlin Wall